 Up to half of potential customers are more likely to conduct business with your company if you’re the first person to respond to their inquiry.
-Of course, a response isn’t a sale (but wouldn’t that make your life so much easier?), it’s the first important step to closing the deal.
+Of course, a response isn’t a sale (but wouldn’t that make your life so much easier?), it’s the first important step to closing the deal, also known as a discovery meeting.
 You’ll then need to hold a sales meeting with the prospect to get yourself over the finish line.
 And with the below sales meeting preparation tips, you’ll be set to rank among that 35 to 50 percent of successes.

 Tips for sales meeting preparation

 Sales meetings are more likely to prove successful if you take the below steps:

 - Hold a practice meeting

 1 Do your research

 A successful sale requires you to convince decision-makers that your product or service will provide a significant return on investment (ROI).
 To make the case, you’ll need to know the ins and outs of the client’s industry and unique value proposition.
 Only with this context can you consider yourself successfully prepared to close the deal.

 To give yourself this context, scour the client’s website, blog posts, and social media pages.
 There, you can learn about the company’s story, goals, services, and products, all of which tell you how you can step in and make an impact.
 You should also look at the individual LinkedIn pages of the individuals with whom you’ll be meeting.
 This way, you’ll know who’s in the room with you, why they’re there, and how you can appeal to them.

 Next, take a broad look at the client’s market and their space within it.
 This will allow you to assess their growth potential and customer base.
 When you know how serving a certain set of consumers could lead to expansion, you can fit your own products and services into that story.
 The result can be a more successful sales meeting.